All German development cooperation agencies contribute to FORCLIME, providing technical (GIZ) and financial (KfW) cooperation

-In a joint effort German Financial and Technical Cooperation will support the Indonesian partners in Programme implementation building on the broad expertise of GIZ and KfW in financing activities towards sustainable development.
+As part of a joint effort, German Financial and Technical Cooperation is supporting our Indonesian partners in programme implementation building and in harnessing the broad expertise of GIZ and KfW in relation to financing activities that are being aimed squarely at sustainable development.

 The programme's overall objective is to reduce greenhouse gas emissions from the forest sector while improving the livelihoods of Indonesia's poor rural communities.
-To achieve this goal, the programme team will assist the Indonesian government to design and implement legal, policy and institutional reforms for the conservation and sustainable management of forests, at local, provincial and national level.
-Support to REDD+ demonstration activities is a key feature of the programme, providing decision-makers with experience of how REDD+ can be implemented "on the ground"
+In order to achieve this goal, the programme team will support the Indonesian Government in the design and implementation of various legal, policy-related and institutional reforms aimed at the conservation and sustainable management of forests at the local, provincial and national levels.
+The geographic focus of FORCLIME is Eastern Indonesia and the Provinces of Central Sulawesi, Papua and West Papua.
+Support for the local implementation of international forest policy mechanisms, including REDD+ under the Climate Change Convention and the Access and Benefit Sharing Mechanism (ABS) set out under the Convention on Biological Diversity is an essential feature of the programme, and is resulting in decision-makers with experience of how international concepts can be implemented on the ground.

-Advice on strategy development for REDD+ and forest development at national, provincial and district levels
+Advice on strategy development for forest development and REDD+ at the national, provincial and district levels;

-Technical advice on a framework for the implementation of REDD+ demonstration activities at various levels, including participatory land use planning and forest zoning
+Technical advice on a framework for the implementation of REDD+ at various levels, including a climate financing mechanism;

-Support to forestry administration reform processes such as the establishment of forest management units and related monitoring and inspectorate systems
+Support for forestry administration reform processes such as the establishment of forest management units and community forestry schemes;

-Development of payment for environmental services schemes to support sustainable livelihoods in rural areas
+Development of environmental-service payment schemes in order to support sustainable livelihoods in rural areas;

 Capacity building for sustainable forest management and nature conservation